 Katherine Elvin Watkin

-Katie has been a regular daytime volunteer at Bottomless Closet since 2005 and joined the Board of Directors in 2008 is currently chair of the Program Committee and a member of the Young Leadership Council.
-She was previously chair of the Volunteer Committee and part of the development team that created and led a workshop focusing on strategies parents can use to read with their children.
+Katie has been a regular daytime volunteer at Bottomless Closet since 2005, joined the Board of Directors in 2008, and is a member of the Young Leadership Council.
+She was previously chair of the Program and Volunteer Committees, and part of the development team that created and led a workshop focusing on strategies parents can use to read with their children.
 Prior to her volunteer work, Katie was a learning specialist at the Country School in Weston, Massachusetts and The Chapin School in New York.
 Her career as a teacher showed Katie that children best succeed when their parents are strong and confident.
 Bottomless Closet helps women gain the self-confidence needed to succeed.
 Katie received her BA with honors from Washington University in St. Louis and a Master of Education in Special Education from Lesley University in Cambridge, Massachusetts.